Nancy Guthrie search enters its second week as a purported deadline looms

 Multiple reports have emerged of ransom notes being sent to local media.

-One station, KGUN, said they received a ransom note that demanded $6 million by Monday evening.
-The station says they shared the message with law enforcement.
+One station, KGUN, said it received a ransom note that demanded $6 million by Monday evening.
+The station says it shared the message with law enforcement.

 Police have not publicly confirmed details about any ransom demands, saying that they are pursuing all potential leads in the case.